 14. Have Stories Published About You – Have someone write a story about you and your business (or do it yourself).
 Find a newspaper or magazine that is willing to publish your story.
 Having a press kit helps!

 15. Host Your Own Radio Show – Many radio stations will allow you to have your own radio show if you pay for the time.
 You can pay for the time by getting businesses to sponsor your program by buying advertising time during your show.
 You can interview these business owners, expert guests, and have people call in.
-Remember to ask for your program to be tape recorded so you can mail tapes to future prospects.
+Remember to ask for your program to be recorded so you can send the program to future prospects or turn it into a podcast.

 16. Join Toastmasters – This is a world wide organization that has speaking clubs in most cities.
 Most clubs meet on a weekly basis and the members practice their public speaking skills in front of their club.
 You can meet new people, find clients, and get referrals from your fellow members.
 You also get to practice the speeches that you later give to other groups (see #5).